BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/TIPS.md

 ## I get unexpected Python package errors when running code

 - **Problem**: Code doesn't run as expected, but results in an error indicating an issue with Python packages.
-- **Possible Cause**: There are frequent updates to the Azure Machine Learning Python SDK, and it depends on numerous other Pythn packages.
+- **Possible Cause**: There are frequent updates to the Azure Machine Learning Python SDK, and it depends on numerous other Python packages.
 It's possible that the required version of a Python package is not installed.
 - **Possible Solution**: Try using the following command to force a reinstall of Azure Machine Learning SDK components and dependencies.

     ```bash